It's All in Your Head (Negativland album)

 It's All in Your Head is the twelfth studio album by experimental band Negativland, which was released on October 13, 2014.
 The album is based on the live album, It's All in Your Head FM.
 Like the live album, it deals with humans and certain types of religions humans believe in.

 Packaging

 The album was packaged in an actual copy of the King James Bible, with two CD envelopes, a printed insert, and two stickers applied to the outside over: One of a hybrid religious symbol combining the Christian cross, the Jewish Star of David, and the Islamic star and crescent within the outline of a human head on the front cover, and a Negativland logo sticker on the back cover.
 Each copy was hand assembled by the members of the band; the video trailer for the album on the band's Vimeo channel contains footage of the band members assembling the package.
 An alternate package utilizing copies of the Quran was also created.
 Both physical editions went out of print rather quickly.
-Via the band's Facebook page, band member Mark Hosler announced in November of 2022 that a second edition of the Bible packaging was in the works.
+Via the band's Facebook page, band member Mark Hosler announced in November 2022 that a second edition of the Bible packaging was in the works.